mransan/raft/doc/replication_performance.md

 behind massively.

 The first problem is that in reality replication requests have a `max` number of log entries.
-It's impractical to send gigantic messages and the protocol allows the leader to send a limited a number of log entries.
+It's impractical to send gigantic messages and the RAFT protocol accomodates nicely for the leader to send a limited number of log entries.

 Here is the code to get the subset of log for the replication request